Privacy cases summarized – Osler, Hoskin & Harcourt

 Blog

-Contracting with Governments
+Contracting with Governments (updated)

-April 22, 2016 - Ron Kruzeniski, Saskatchewan Information and Privacy Commissioner
+September 26, 2024 - Ron Kruzeniski, Saskatchewan Information and Privacy Commissioner

 Government, whether municipal or provincial, charge taxes and spend those taxes on services we need.
 By government I mean at all levels and includes school boards, universities, colleges and health regions.
 All of them enter into contracts with service providers.
-I generally believe that if you contract with an entity which uses tax dollars, your contract and dealings with the entity should be quite public.
-I am surprised when I find a public body (at any level) not willing to share a contract or a service provider not wanting their contract with a government entity to have it disclosed.
+I generally believe that if you contract with an entity which uses tax dollars, your contract and dealings with the entity should be public.
+I am surprised when I find a public body (at any level) not willing to share a contract or a service provider not wanting their contract with a government entity to not have it disclosed.

 I thought I would do this blog to clarify the situation.
 When a government entity requests tenders or proposals, the submissions by third parties will generally be kept confidential.
 Once the successful bidder gets the contract, the contract with all attached schedules, will generally be accessible (viewable) by the public.
 This is consistent with the provisions of The Cities Act (s.
 91) and The Municipalities Act (s.
 117).
 The Freedom of Information and Protection of Privacy Act (FOIP) requires Government Institutions (Ministries, Crown Corporations, Boards and Agencies) to release contracts.
 FOIP does have a number of exceptions to the general rule such as those found in sections 19 and 29(1).

-The Local Authorities Freedom of Information and Protection of Privacy Act imposes a similar requirement to provide documents (contracts) unless a specific exemption can be claimed and supported.
+The Local Authority Freedom of Information and Protection of Privacy Act imposes a similar requirement to provide documents (contracts) unless a specific exemption can be claimed and supported.
 If a contract does not fit into one of those exceptions, then the contract and its attachments are to be released to anyone who asks.
-It can be a citizen, the media or a competitor.
+It can be a resident, the media or a competitor.
 The contract gets released.

 I often hear the argument that releasing the contract will affect the competitive situation.
 Just the opposite is true, if all parties know what the successful contractor proposed, next time other parties are free to propose a cost lower than the previous contract.
 This is good for competition and for taxpayers.